 A great way to introduce how containerized microservices work is to describe the other strategies for running microservices (and explain what’s wrong with them):

 Docker was released in 2013 as the first large-scale, open-source containerization solution.
-Built to make Linux container features (cgroups, namespaces, etc.) more accessible and easier to use, the Docker platform has since become synonymous with containers and containerized microservices.
+Built to make Linux container features such as cgroups and namespaces more accessible and easier to use, the Docker platform has since become synonymous with containers and containerized microservices.

 Soon after Docker’s release, forward-thinking enterprises began using the platform to build containerized runtime environments.
-This helped to support their cloud-migration, digital transformation, and microservices efforts.
+This helped support their cloud migration, digital transformation, and microservices efforts.
 Docker-built containers can immediately reduce cloud-compute overhead expenses for an enterprise by replacing VMs with containers.

 Docker’s most popular benefits include:

-Kubernetes is another name synonymous with containerization.
-It is a “container orchestration” tool that helps developers run and support containers in production.
-The open-source container workload platform allows you to manage a group of containerized microservices as a “cluster.”
+Kubernetes is another name that has become synonymous with containerization.
+It is a container orchestration tool that helps developers run and support containers in production.
+The open-source container workload platform lets you manage a group of containerized microservices as a “cluster.”
 Within a Kubernetes cluster, you can distribute available CPU and memory resources according to the requirements of each containerized service.
 You can also move containers to different virtual hosts according to their load.

 Working together with Docker, Kubernetes wraps containers in “pods.”
-Then it automates container deployment and load balancing with the following features:
+Then it automates container deployment and loads balancing with the following features:

 Kubernetes is a highly portable solution.
 They are now supported by the biggest cloud servers.
 These include Google Cloud Engine (GCE), Amazon Web Services (AWS), and Microsoft Azure Container Service.
 Private cloud providers – like OpenStack, Microsoft, Amazon, and Google – have also incorporated Kubernetes container services.